What Is Authoritative Parenting and How Does It Affect Children?

 Authoritative parenting emphasizes emotional support and open communication.
 Children are encouraged to express their emotions, and parents offer guidance on how to manage and cope with them effectively.

-This emotional regulation promotes healthy emotional intelligence, allowing children to understand their feelings and those of others.
+Emotional regulation can promote healthy emotional intelligence, allowing children to understand their feelings and those of others.
 As a result, authoritative children tend to be more empathetic, self-aware, and socially adept.

 3. Academic achievement

-Additionally, the open communication and support fostered in this parenting style encourage children to seek help when needed and develop a strong work ethic, leading to improved academic performance.
+Additionally, the open communication and support promoted in this parenting style encourage children to seek help when needed and develop a strong work ethic, leading to improved academic performance.

 4. Healthy self-esteem